 “It’s a production to enter into HIPAA-protected records on the phone,” he said.
 “You’re just creating an excuse as to why you want to look at the phone.”

 But one thing seems clear: Hospitals should require electronic devices to be cleaned or stashed into disposable sleeves made for that purpose.
-These bags don’t interfere with ease of use, researchers have found.
-And doctors should only access information relevant to the patient on the table.
+These bags don’t interfere with ease of use, researchers have

 The Joint Commission, a hospital accrediting body, considers cell phones “non-critical devices,” that should be disinfected with wipes that won’t ruin them.